DennisKashirin/yii2-session-timeout-warning/README.md

 ];
 ```
 `initMesscompoages` property initializes translations.
-Currently only English and Latvian languages are supported.
+Currently only English, Latvian, Russian and Ukrainian languages are supported.
 Please contribute and add your language.

 2) Add controller to controllerMap in application config.